bluerogue251/DBSubsetter/docs/pre_subset_postgres.md

 For some users, especially those on AWS RDS or without superuser access, `pg_dumpall` may error out on Postgres versions < 10.
 See [here](http://www.thatguyfromdelhi.com/2016/12/custom-pgdumpall-now-works-with-aws.html) for details.
 Substituting `pg_dump` instead of `pg_dumpall` is one possible workaround for this.
-However, `pg_dump` ignores roles, permissions, and other "global objects" in Postgres, so any porting over of roles and permissions to the target database must be done manually.
+However, `pg_dump` ignores roles, permissions, and other "global objects" in Postgres, so any porting over of roles and permissions to the "target" database must be done manually.

+### ???
+Mention configuration settings such as wal_size, etc. to make inserts into the target database faster
+### Mention that they may want to check all tables in the origin database to ensure that proper indices are on all foreign key columns as this can greatly speed up subsetting.